Finite element methods for electroneutral multicomponent electrolyte flows

 for some $\beta' > 0$ independent of $h$.
 Assumptions \cref{eq:fem_spaces_a1,eq:fem_spaces_a2} are motivated by the analysis of \cite{baier2024high}, where similar assumptions are shown to ensure well-posedness of a Picard linearized SOSM system.

-Following \cite{baier2024high}, in our numerical experiments we employ the degree $k \geq 2$ Taylor--Hood pair \cite{boffi1997three,taylor1973numerical} for $(V_h, P_h)$ (but c.f.~\cite{baier2024high} for a discussion on other choices such as Scott--Vogelius \cite{scott1985norm}).
+Following \cite{baier2024high}, in our numerical experiments we employ the degree $k \geq 2$ Taylor--Hood pair \cite{boffi1997three,taylor1973numerical} for $(V_h, P_h)$ (but cf.\ \cite{baier2024high} for a discussion of other choices, such as Scott--Vogelius \cite{scott1985norm}).
 For $(N_h, X_h)$ we employ either the $\mathbb{BDM}_k$--$\mathbb{DG}_{k-1}$ pair \cite{brezzi1985two,nedelec1986new} or the $\mathbb{RT}_k$--$\mathbb{DG}_{k-1}$ \cite{raviart1977mixed} pair.
 These spaces are standard in finite element software packages, extend to high orders, and are applicable in two or three spatial dimensions on triangular, tetrahedral, quadrilateral or hexahedral (possibly curved) meshes.